CapstonePES/.github/profile/README.md

-# This is the organization for our capstone.
+# This is the organization for our capstone project.